 Like all jams, this one is no different except for one extra step: cooking the bacon.
 Because bacon has a lot of fat, cook before mixing it with other ingredients to render the fat.
 If you skip this step, you will have one greasy chutney.

 Add the remaining ingredients including the onion, sugar, vinegar, water and mustard seeds.
-The chutney needs the onion to make it the desirable texture and to bring the sweetness that all chutneys have.
+The chutney needs the onion to make it the desired texture and to bring the sweetness that all chutneys have.